 Never try to lose weight while pregnant.
 If you’ve gained more than considered ideal for your stage in pregnancy, simply focus on gaining at a healthier rate going forward.
 Don’t try to restrict your calories to get back to that “ideal” number.
 Just be sure you’re focusing on consuming reasonable portions of foods from the five major food groups, and cut down on empty calories and sugars, large portions, and second helpings.
 (3) Remember that what you eat is what your baby eats, and choose the best foods to nourish your baby’s growing body.

-To learn more about healthy eating during pregnancy, visit this great resource from the American Pregnancy Association.
+To learn more about healthy eating during pregnancy, visit the American Pregnancy Association’s Diet During Pregnancy page.

 Kopa Birth’s online birthing classes allow you to prepare for a natural hospital birth from the comfort of your own home, 24/7.
 Enroll today in our free online childbirth class and start preparing for your natural birth!